How to choose your city bike?

+A cyclist is bound do follow the same rules as a car user, so always follow your local laws for maximum security.
 In town, a cyclist is considered as a vehicle but deprived of protections (bodywork, airbag).
 You must therefore protect yourself with the means at your disposal.
 By wearing a helmet, you can avoid a deadly fall.

 Seeing and being seen is also an essential principle during your travels in the city.
-We recommend that you invest in lamps and signalling accessories in order to signal your presence to other road users at night as well as during the day.
+We recommend that you invest in lights and signalling accessories in order to signal your presence to other road users at night as well as during the day.

 You can also secure your city bike.
 Bicycle thefts are very common in urban areas, therefore, don't forget to tie your precious mount with a bicycle lock .

-Geometries adapted to your needs
+Geometries suited to your needs

 There are several kinds of city bikes.
 Manufacturers compete with technical innovations to meet your every need.
 For example: